 Saving the Koala, or any animal or ecosystem begins with each individual person.
 Everyone, no matter how small, can do something to help.
 If each person did even one little thing, like encouraging their family to recycle or to save water or electricity, it would add up to a lot of help for the environment.
 And saving Koalas begins with simple actions like these.
 Did you know that there are over 7 BILLION people in the world?
 Imagine if they each decided to help the environment in even the tiniest way, that would be 7 billion little bits of help for the environment!

-You can support the work of the Australian Koala Foundation
+Support the Australian Koala Foundation

-What you can do if you live in a koala area
+What you can do if you live in a Koala area

 - Plant Koala food trees.
 Don’t forget out find out which kinds of gum trees are the favourites of Koalas in your area.
 More information about Koala food trees.